 But, with a new year comes a new strategy.

-In 2018, SEO is about quality and utility.
+This year, SEO is about quality and utility.

 Here are some of the latest SEO techniques to help you take out the top spots in Google’s SERPs (and some tips and tricks for getting the hang of them).

-Master the Latest SEO Techniques: Backlinks, Content and Keywords in 2018
+Master the Latest SEO Techniques: Backlinks, Content and Keywords

 Pay attention to where your backlinks are hanging out